 Through the generosity of the Carlin-Bandy family, TJ is the recipient of scholarship funds which can be used to make a TJ education more accessible for students who demonstrate financial need and outstanding academic promise.
 These funds are meant to supplement tuition assistance awards and are available to all new students in grades 1-12.

 - Missouri Walnut Scholarship

 Through the generosity of Missouri Walnut, LLC, TJ is the recipient of five renewable scholarships available for new students entering grades 6‐12.
 These half‐tuition scholarships are reserved for students who identify with the mission of the school, strive for excellence in the classroom and extracurricular activities, and who display strong character as outlined by the school’s Honor Code.
 Application requirements include teacher and Dean of Students references from the student’s current school, school transcripts, TJ’s entrance exam, and completion of a candidate questionnaire and an essay.
 Contact the admissions office for additional details.

 The following items are required when applying for scholarships.
 Many of these forms are also required for the general admission process:

 - Excellent teacher and/or administrator references from your child’s current school.

 - School transcripts or report cards reflecting strong academic performance.

 - Qualifying scores on TJ’s admissions assessment.

 - A well-written admissions essay (completed at TJ for students in grades 5-12).

 - A completed Parents’ Financial Statement (PFS) and supporting documents.

-- A letter from parents to the TJ Board Finance Committee outlining the desire to apply for scholarship.
+- Optional: A letter from parents to the TJ Board Finance Committee outlining the desire to apply for scholarship.